SolaceLabs/customer-controlled-region-reference-architectures/gke/README.md

 #### Other Changes

-The v2 version of this Terraform project moves the node pool modules from the cluster module to the main project.
+The v2 version of this Terraform project has moved the use of the node pool modules from the cluster module to the main project.